FaezehMosayyebi/SEBARO/README.md

 ---

-*This project was developed by [Your Name] at [Your Institution] under the supervision of Dr. Ahmad Akbari.*
+*This project was developed by Faezeh Mosayyebi at Sahand University of Technology under the supervision of Dr. Ahmad Akbari.*